wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 \definecolor{memmap5}{HTML}{FDE033}
 \definecolor{memmap6}{HTML}{FDF47C}

-- \colorbox{memmap0}{\textcolor{white}{\texttt{\$0000-\$00FF}}}: _Interrupt table_.
+- \colorbox{memmap0}{\textcolor{white}{\texttt{\$0000-\$00FF}}}: _Interrupt tables_.
 The first 255 bytes in the address space are reserved for managing interrupts.
 For example, if you write a certain address to `$0040`, which is the v-blank interrupt, the CPU will jump to that location and execute a piece of code after the PPU declares it is done writing all pixels to the screen for a single frame.
 - \colorbox{memmap1}{\textcolor{white}{\texttt{\$0100-\$014F}}}: _Cartridge header area_.
 These addresses allow the developer to access the cartridge and retrieve metadata: game name, cartridge type, ROM/RAM size, color mode, ... \newline Address `$0104` should point to the Nintendo logo present on the cartridge[^revcopy].
 It was Nintendo's attempt to prevent unauthorized publishers from releasing games on the Game Boy, as the logo is a registered trademark.
 Upon booting the GB, the BIOS will check if the logo is present.
 If it is not, it will simply hang after displaying the logo on screen and the game will not start.
 - \colorbox{memmap2}{\textcolor{white}{\texttt{\$0150-\$7FFF}}}: _Cartridge ROM_.
 When the BIOS is done checking the integrity of the inserted game, it hands over control by starting execution at `$0100`, which usually contains a jump to `$0150`: the first line of code of the game itself.
 - \colorbox{memmap3}{\texttt{\$8000-\$9FFF}}: _VRAM_.
 Tiles and background data used by the PPU to draw the screen is accessible via these addresses.